avivz/finitebwlc/README.md

 - beta (max adversary strength we are safe for) as a function of delay / bandwidth
 - draw the chain that is created
+- draw a time-line of actions for a node using [plotly timelines](https://plotly.com/python-api-reference/generated/plotly.express.timeline.html) or [gantt](https://plotly.com/python/gantt/)